Industrial & Sustainable Building

 To participate in this minor, we require you (1) to have passed your first year of one of the above bachelor programmes and (2) to have completed at least 45 ECTS in your second or third year.

-You will be assessed on your project report, and the manner in which you have incorporated the information from lectures, tutorials and excursions in your project work.
+You will be assessed on (i) an exam, covering the subject matter from lectures, and (ii) your project report, including the manner in which you have incorporated the information from lectures, tutorials and excursions in your project work.

 This minor runs in the second semester (feb. – july).
 The largest part of the minor comprises project work (80%), for which we collaborate with the Saxion research groups Sustainable Building Technology & Material (SBTM) and Duurzame Leefomgeving, and several regional partners.